wszlong/transformer/README.md

 Contact
 ---

-If you have questions, suggestions and bug reports, please email wszlong@gmail.com.
+If you have questions, suggestions and bug reports, please email wszlong@gmail.com or long.zhou@nlpr.ia.ac.cn.